KaushalNaresh/Speech_enhancement_using_convolutional_autoencoders/README.md

 ### Generating clean speech spectrogram and converting those back to .wav files

-To Generate clean speech spectrograms we will use noise spectrograms generated from out model and subtract it from noisy speech spectrograms given as input.
+To Generate clean speech spectrograms we will use noise spectrograms generated from our model and subtract it from noisy speech spectrograms given as input.
 To convert log-spectrogram back to audio file we will first generate complex matrix by multiplying magnitude and its respective phase spectrograms and then use *librosa.core.istft* to generate time series data which can be converted back to .wav file using *soundfile.write*

 ![alt text](https://github.com/KaushalNaresh/Speech_enhancement_using_convolutional_autoencoders/blob/main/images/Unet_output.PNG)